To-Fujita/3D_DeskTop_Mascot_with_MMD_Models/README.md

 - Download motion file -2: Run.vmd -> Rename to: YumemiNemu_mmd001.vmd
 - Download motion file -3: Skip.vmd -> Rename to: YumemiNemu_mmd002.vmd
 ### Step-2:
+To download the latest version of dxlib file at [DXライブラリ置き場 ダウンロード](https://dxlib.xsrv.jp/dxdload.html).
+Use the viewer of "DxLibModelViewer_64bit.exe" at Tool directory to creat ".mv1" file that is combined model file and motion files.
 ### Step-3:

 ![Image2](https://to-fujita.github.io/Images/DeskTopMascot_Setting.png "Image for Setting of DeskTop Mascot")